-Description This brush washer is painted with underglaze cobalt blue depicting a scaly four clawed dragon on a white porcelain body.
+Description This brush washer sits low on a round foot-rim, bulging around its middle and then narrowing to create a round open mouth.
+The sides of the washer are painted with underglaze cobalt blue depicting a scaly four clawed dragon on a white porcelain body.
 The mythical beast, eyes aflame, issues tendrils of fire as it pursues jewels amid the clouds.
-Below, along the foot of the washer, waves swell and spew sprays of water.
-Outline and wash application of pigment is employed to provide varied shades of blue, contrasting the rich outlines with the softer fill.
-A round foot-rim swells outward to form a low-seated pot with bulging sides.
-The large mouth creates a functional opening for this water vessel.
-Blue and white porcelain was popularized in China by the Mongol emperors during the Yuan dynasty (1271-1368).
-Trade along The Silk Road meant access to Middle Eastern imports, including Persian and Central Asian cobalt ore that facilitated the porcelain production from the 14th to the early 15th century.
-Domestic sources of cobalt ore, including the vibrant Buddha Head blue, replaced or were mixed with the expensive imported cobalt.
+Below the dragon, along the foot of the washer, waves swell and spew sprays of water.
+Outline and wash application of pigment is employed to provide varied shades of blue, creating a contrast between the rich outlines and the softer fill.

 - Centennial Exhibition Philadelphia.
 Memorial Hall, Philadelphia, Philadelphia.
 1876.